 Flaxseed bread is a delicious replacement for bread that’s very low in carbs and high in dietary fiber.
-It is soft, great toasted in butter and freezes well.
-It has no eggy taste, and it’s suitable for both keto diet and paleo diet because it’s gluten-free and dairy-free.
+It is soft, great toasted in butter, and freezes well.
+It has no eggy taste, and it’s suitable for both the keto diet and paleo diet because it’s gluten-free and dairy-free.

 Missing bread on a keto diet?
 Don’t worry we’ve got you covered.
 I pretty much sure you’ll love this flaxseed bread, but you can check my other keto bread recipes because I’ve tested a few and shared the ones I loved the most.

 Flaxseed bread is a low-carb bread replacement made with flaxseed meal instead of wheat flour, eggs, and avocado oil instead of the unhealthy fats (margarine).